roman-milk/roman-milk.github.io/the-black-wedding.md

- ****** The Black Wedding ****** byTheTalkMan© "Fuck!"
+===

+"Fuck!"
 Zack grunted, his balls beginning to boil as he fucked into her, feeling his long awaited orgasm just within reach.
 "I love fucking your tight throat!" he growled, the beast inside him rising to the surface for just a moment.
 As he began to lose control, Vanessa reached up and gripped his wrists, digging her nails into his tensed muscles, forcing him to release his grip on her scalp.
 So tensed with pleasure, he allowed her to guide him as she used her nails against his tensed belly, pushing him onto his back on the bed.
 She leaned up and moved above him as she attacked his cock fully, stroking his swollen, spit-soaked cock as she sucked it aggressively, her saliva pooling around his crotch.
 Zack looked down and met the older black woman's aggressive glare.

  Vanessa wasn't sucking him with such fervor merely to suck him into compliance and submission, even though that was a happy outcome to her work.
 No, she was sucking with such fervor because she loved it.
 She loved sucking dick, and having a white cock in her mouth, satiating her hunger after so many years.
 She couldn't stop herself.
 She was ravenous, inhaling his cock hungrily.
 White dick was so fucking good!
 The flavor was so incredible to her advanced palate, she had already decided she would never let another cock into her mouth that wasn't white.
 It tasted too good and too perfect to deny herself this meal any longer.
 White cock was too amazing not to suck on.